Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Discussion

 \section{Discussion}

 \Lsec{Discussion} \paragraph{Perspectives and future directions.} ONC can also offer practical advantages.
 Although fixed thresholds were introduced primarily to establish ONC, as shown in \Rfig{metric_curves_logit_ER}, they tended to yield faster and more stable convergence compared with learnable thresholds.
-It is worthwhile to investigate whether this advantage generalizes to more challenging datasets or more complex DNN architectures.

-Moreover, in tasks with label imbalance, it is well known that the performance for minority classes often degrades.
-Since fixed thresholds provide a fairer allocation of the latent space---and hence of predicted probabilities---across all classes, they may offer greater robustness and generalization under label imbalance or label shift, compared with the learnable thresholds.
-Although this hypothesis can be tested experimentally, the datasets used in this study were relatively simple and yielded near-zero validation MAE.
-As a result, we were unable to evaluate this effect in the current setting.
-We leave this as an important direction for future work.
+Moreover, as shown in \Rfig{metric_curves_utkface_resnet101}, for the more complex UTKFace dataset, it can be seen that using fixed thresholds leads to a dramatic improvement in classification accuracy.
+Judging from the behavior of the minimum sensitivity, this improvement is largely attributed to better classification of the minority classes.
+This is actually natural since fixed thresholds provide a fairer allocation of the latent space---and hence of predicted probabilities---across all classes and they can offer greater robustness and generalization under label imbalance or label shift.
+We believe that this insight will be valuable also for practitioners.

 Furthermore, the geometric structure induced by ONC can be directly utilized in the design of regularization terms or loss functions.
 For instance, adding lightweight penalties that attract each class mean toward the classifier axis or to the corresponding threshold midpoint may accelerate training, especially in scenarios with scarce labels or significant class imbalance.
-We also leave such extensions as promising directions for future exploration.
+We leave such extensions as promising directions for future exploration.

 \paragraph{Limitations.} The theoretical development in \Rsec{theory} assumes that the thresholds $\bm{b}$ are fixed.
-Although our experimental results suggest that ONC also emerges when $\bm{b}$ is learnable, this has not yet been theoretically established.
+Although our experimental results suggest that ONC1--2 also emerges even when $\bm{b}$ is learnable, this has not yet been theoretically established.
 Moreover, we believe that there exist only two phases---one with the trivial solution and the other with a non-trivial solution---but we have not succeeded in rigorously proving this.
 Instead, in Theorem \ref{thm:EOS}, we circumvented this gap by assuming the continuity and monotonicity of $w^*$ w.r.t. $\lambda_w$ and $\lambda_h$.